 How can we improve students' educational achievement?
 Can radio instruction successfully support distance learning?
-In rural Peru, researchers are implementing a randomized evaluation to measure the impact of an interactive radio instruction program aiming to increase the mathematics skills of preschoolers.
+In rural Peru, researchers implemented a randomized evaluation to measure the impact of an interactive radio instruction program aiming to increase the mathematics skills of preschoolers.
 The preliminary results show the program had a positive impact on math and oral comprehension skills, and on parental investment.
 More results forthcoming.

 Results from international standardized tests and national achievement tests reveal that in many developing countries students are not learning the educational curricula.
 In Latin America, the results of the latest Programme for International Student Assessment (PISA) showed that students in the region lag their OECD peers by the equivalent of three years’ instruction in reading, math, and science.
 Evidence suggests that radio instructional programs, that support teachers in the classroom, have the potential to increase learning outcomes, with the advantage of requiring quite limited teacher training.
 Given the COVID-19 pandemic and the shift to remote learning, radio instruction programs also have the potential to support distance education.
 This evaluation will shed light on these issues by evaluating the impact of a radio instruction program in Peru.

 In recent years, Peru has made notable progress in terms of coverage and access to education, particularly in rural areas.
 However, the academic performance of the students has not improved significantly.
 Students in rural areas exhibit considerable educational gaps compared to their peers in urban areas.
 These gaps could potentially be exacerbated by the school closures, as high-income families can easily access diverse sources of instruction — such as TV, computers, smartphones, and books compared to vulnerable populations.